The hard part of software was never the code.

 The implication is uncomfortable for engineers who take pride in writing code.
 The most valuable work you can do is decomposition.
 Carving a system into modules with clean interfaces, sharp specs, and comprehensive tests.
 That is the work that unlocks everything else.
 The implementation is what happens after the real engineering is done.

-IV.
+VII.
 The Economics of Forward

 There is a deeply held instinct in software engineering that says build the minimal thing first.
 Start with a prototype.
 Get it working, then make it scale.
 Premature optimization is the root of all evil.
 Ship the simplest thing that could possibly work.